lachlansimpson/cartodb/cartodb-first_steps.rst

 complete data - some are missing Berried State (which, for lobster researchers indicates status of reproductive eggs within the lobster), and others are missing Weight.
-You will also note that the field berried_state is rendered Berried_State.
+You will also note that the field berried_state is rendered BERRIED_STATE .
 Let's fix both of these.

 In this image you can see the two links that will take you to the editing page for each of these.